 Still, it was packed with great fans for all three games and there is a good local flavor here that is difficult to find in any of the larger cities ballparks.
 Wear red if you want to fit in.

 There is little in the immediate vicinity of Mazda Stadium, but within a few minutes' walk are a number of small eateries that might make for good post-game choices, if you can get a seat.
 Hiroshima Station is not that far away, but even then, it is not the typical downtown that you see elsewhere in Japan.
 There's little nightlife around the station and not much worth seeing.
-Most of Hiroshima's interesting points are actually quite far from the ballpark, which is its weakest point.
+Still, most of Hiroshima's interesting points are not that far from the ballpark when taking the tram.
 Do take the time to view the underground shopping area right next to the station though, as there are many Carp-related posters, including some on the poles which shows how crazy this town is about their team.

 Carp fans are my favorite.
 They have the most energetic cheer, which involves their fans alternating standing up and sitting down while chanting.
 Keep in mind that about half stand while the other half sit, then they quickly reverse roles.
 It is quite an eye-catching act and given that the Carp haven't made the playoffs in nearly 20 years, they get full points for maintaining good spirits in the face of adversity.